Alexander and Viktor Zhizhich: Crimes

-Several months later, on June 22, Alexander Zhizhich found himself in the village of Lukhtonga, Arkhangelsk, where he befriended a young woman and her male roommate.
+Several months later, on 22 June, Alexander Zhizhich found himself in the village of Lukhtonga, Arkhangelsk, where he befriended a young woman and her male roommate.
 To celebrate their new acquaintance, Zhizhich's new friends organized a party at their apartment, which lasted throughout the day.
 However, in his drunken state, Zhizhich demanded the man to disassemble the television and give him the speakers, which the man refused to do.
 Angered, Zhizhich beat both the residents with a stool and due to their intoxicated states, they could not defend themselves.
 After making sure that neither of them was moving, Alexander grabbed a scratch awl and stabbed both victims.
 He then disassembled the television, stole its parts, and fled the village.
 When authorities found the victims, the woman had long succumbed to her injuries, but her roommate was still living.
 However, he died a few weeks later from his injuries, providing no clue about the killer.
 The loot from this crime later would be assessed at just 130 rubles.

-The brothers' final and bloodiest crime occurred on October 27.
+The brothers' final and bloodiest crime occurred on 27 October.
 Leaving the train at Yavenge Station in Vozhegodsky District, they came across a local couple, to whom they recounted their stolen documents story.
-The couple invited them to their house for drinks, and so they all travelled to Yekimovskaya.
-After all of them became drunk, the spouses came to question parts of the brothers' story, to which the Zhizhich brothers reacted by attacking them with their hands, fists, and any weapons they could find to assault their victims.
+The couple invited them to their house for drinks and they all travelled to Yekimovskaya.
+After all of them became drunk, the couple questioned parts of the brothers' story, to which the brothers reacted by attacking them with their hands, fists, and any weapons they could find to assault their victims.
 After killing the wife, Viktor held the husband down and forced him to watch Alexander strip the woman's corpse and shove an empty glass bottle into her vagina, before smashing it with a knife.
 The brothers then beat the man to death.
 They rummaged through the house, stole a hydraulic pump, an electric saw, several lightbulbs, a wall lamp, a clock, and some food, which they packed into their bags and then quickly left.